anuragisi/resume_parser/README.md

 Objective:
 1. Parsed resumes to extract skills, experience, and education
 2. Made the parsing into standard JSON output

-3. Built an interactive Dashboard for recruiters
+TODO: Built an interactive Dashboard for recruiters